 If you (or your kids) have trouble adjusting when the time changes, ease into it.

 Start shifting your schedule four to six days in advance.

-Push your routine back by 10 to 15 minutes each night.
-Then, by the time Daylight Savings Time ends, you’ll be ahead of the curve.
+Adjust your routine by 10 to 15 minutes each night.
+Then, by the time you need to reset the clock, you’ll be ahead of the curve.

 Cut Down on the Caffeine

 Coffee tends to be the go-to survival tool for the shifting clocks at the beginning and end of Daylight Savings Time.

 But increasing your caffeine consumption isn’t necessarily the best way to deal with the time change.

 Too much caffeine can make sleep problems worse.

 Caffeine can interfere with the timing of your natural body clock, and even one cup of coffee within six hours of your bedtime could reduce your sleep by an hour.

 Try to avoid the extra-large lattes as you adjust to the time change.